qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

                 [1.2]                      [1.2]

 The parts have the following meaning:

 * **[1.2]** : Path from the Web application's root to the configuration file's directory; this information is derived from the *paths/app-root* key of the :ref:`pages/tool/generator_config_ref#compile-options` config key.
-  * **[1.2]** : Path from the configuration file's directory to the root directory of the library (the one containing the *Manifest.json* file); this information is immediately available from the library's *:ref:`manifest <pages/tool/generator_config_ref#library>`* key.
+* **[1.2]** : Path from the configuration file's directory to the root directory of the library (the one containing the *Manifest.json* file); this information is immediately available from the library's :ref:`manifest <pages/tool/generator_config_ref#library>` key.

-For the **build** version, dedicated keys *:ref:`uris/script <pages/tool/generator_config_ref#compile-options>`* and  *:ref:`uris/resource <pages/tool/generator_config_ref#compile-options>`* are available (as there is virtually only one "library").
+For the **build** version, dedicated keys :ref:`uris/script <pages/tool/generator_config_ref#compile-options>` and  :ref:`uris/resource <pages/tool/generator_config_ref#compile-options>` are available (as there is virtually only one "library").
 The values of both keys cover the scope of components [1] + [2] in the first figure.

 Since *[1.2]* is always known (otherwise the whole library would not be found), only *[1.2]* has to be given in the config.
 The features of this approach, in contrast to specifying *[1]*, are:

 * **The application root can be specified individually for each compile job.** This means you could have more than one application root in your project, e.g. when your main application offers an iframe, into which another application from the same project is loaded; qooxdoo's `Demobrowser <http://demo.qooxdoo.org/1.2.x/demobrowser>`_ application takes advantage of exactly that.
 * **Relative file system paths have to match with relative URIs in the running application.** So this approach won't work if e.g the relative path from your config directory to the library makes no sense when the app is run from a web server.

 From the above discussion, there is one important point to take away, in order to create working URIs in your application:

 .. note::

     You have to either specify the library's *uri* parameter ([1]) or the URI-relevant keys in the compile jobs (*root*, *script*, *resource*)  in your config.

-xxx

 While either are optional in their respective contexts, it is mandatory to *at least* specify one of them for the URI generation to work.